-The SC218G supports one low-profile PCI-E 2.0 (x8) expansion card slot for use with a riser card.
-The SC218G chassis has two low-profile PCI slots available in order to accommodate a variety of riser card and add-on card combinations.
+The SC218G supports one low-profile PCI-E 3.0 (x8) expansion card slot for use with a riser card.
+The SC218G chassis has one low-profile PCI slot available in order to accommodate a variety of riser card and add-on card combinations.